kmtsui/wcsim_hybrid_attenuation_fit/README.md

 $ source Linux/setup.sh
 ```

-## analysis_absorption
+## WCSIM_TreeConvert

 The analysis is done in two steps.
-First use `analysis_absorption` to perform data reduction on WCSIM output.
+First use `WCSIM_TreeConvert` to perform data reduction on WCSIM output.

-    $ analysis_absorption -f wcsim_output.root
+    $ WCSIM_TreeConvert -f wcsim_output.root

 The program assumes a diffuser simulation and store the basic PMT hits and PMT geometry (relative to the source) information in `TTree` format.
 Modify the code if you want to store extra information.